luciaplacidi/demand-forecasting/README.md

 ## Project Overview

 This project builds a machine learning model to predict product-level sales volume ("units sold") using transactional data including pricing, store and product identifiers, and promotional activity.
-It is designed as a portfolio project to demonstrate data preparation, modeling, evaluation, and interpretation.

 ## Executive Summary